{Financial Goals} Tackle Your Credit Card Debt Today

 The Problem: In my pre-She Makes Cents life, I worked every month and in a short amount of time, I paid off my credit card.
 Then the bottom fell out and I was using my credit card to simply…live (very honest moment).
 Long story short, my balance of about $5300 (rounding up) is nowhere near, where it should be.
 Why, you may ask?
 Because I was caught up.
 I started swiping to get the “cash back” deals that I told myself I would pay it off at the end of the month and didn’t.
 I wasn’t using my envelopes as I should have and I might not have fully realized the my new financial situation.

-The Solution: In reading some of my older post, I remembered a period where I locked my credit card up in a safe deposit box.
+The Solution: In reading some of my older posts, I remembered a period where I locked my credit card up in a safe deposit box.
 Initially, I just wanted to see how long I could go without credit card spending.
 I wasn’t swiping, I wasn’t living beyond my means, and the balance was slowly decreasing over time.
 I am a very goal oriented person, so I know adding the component of an end goal date, one of the tips featured in the post How to Make and Achieve Your Goals, will help.
 Thinking back, why did I ever take the card back out?

 The Plan: If you are in a similar situation, this is how I plan on making this wish into a goal and a goal into a “been there done that”.
 While I would like to have this paid off in a year, I know I may need cushion.
 My end goal date for credit card payoff is August of 2014.
 That means, with my interest rate, I will need to be making a payment of $294.36 per month to be credit card free by next August (check out the credit card payoff calculator at the bottom of my sidebar to figure out yours).
 Instead of paying the minimum, which is NEVER a good look, I will pay the fixed rate listed above or more.
 Also, whenever there are cash back deals through my bank, I will use the “rewards” to pay down my credit card.
 In my research, I have heard the advice to pick up the phone and call your credit card company for a reduced interest rate but depending the company, they may label you as a “high risk” customer and close your account, so do your research first.